 - Applicants may only submit one entry for this award.
 Entries will not be accepted from individuals who have previously submitted to the competition.
-Abstracts must not be closely related to another submitted abstract with the same coauthors. - Applicants must be a member of the AAPD (international applicants may join at the time of submission) and be currently enrolled in an advanced educational program in pediatric dentistry or an equivalent international program. - Applicants must be a graduate of a residency training program, having received their certificate or degree within eighteen (18) months prior to the GSRA application deadline and an active member in good standing of AAPD. - Final, analyzed data must be included in the abstract.
+Abstracts must not be closely related to another submitted abstract with the same coauthors. - Applicants must be a member of the AAPD (international applicants may join at the time of submission) and be currently enrolled in an advanced educational program in pediatric dentistry or an equivalent international program. - Current pediatric dentistry residents or graduates of a pediatric dentistry residency training program, having received their certificate or degree within eighteen (18) months prior to the GSRA application deadline and an active member in good standing of AAPD, are eligible for this award. - Final, analyzed data must be included in the abstract.
 Abstracts without final data will not be judged. - For finalists only: A manuscript is required.
 If a major flaw in the research study is detected during the manuscript review, the judges reserve the right to withdraw the award prior to the Annual Session and to name a successor finalist.
-Upon abstract submission (or manuscript submission), the program director will attest to the percentage involvement of the finalist in the research project.
-Finalist are not eligible to win a prize in the My Kid's Poster Competition. - 4.
+Finalist are not eligible to win a prize in the Research Poster Competition. - 4.
 Poster Competition and GSRA: This option is appropriate for completed research projects with significant findings.
 You will be entered to participate in the GSRA competition AND you will be assigned a time slot at a poster station at the Annual Session.
 You will be judged by a Poster Judge based on the specific criteria they are provided.
-This category is eligible to win a cash prize in the My Kid's Poster Competition.
-However, should you be chosen as a GSRA finalist, you will be expected to present your poster during your assigned time, but not be eligible for a prize in the My Kid's Poster Competition.
+This category is eligible to win a cash prize in the Research Poster Competition.
+However, should you be chosen as a GSRA finalist, you will be expected to present your poster during your assigned time, but not be eligible for a prize in the Research Poster Competition.

-My Kid's Dentist and Orthodontics Research Poster Competition Prize Information
+Research Poster Competition Prize Information

-Those who choose to compete in the My Kid's Poster competition are eligible to win the prizes below:
+Those who choose to compete in the Research Poster competition are eligible to win the prizes below: 1st Place: \$1,000

-1st Place: \$1,000 2nd Place: \$500 3rd Place: \$250
+2nd Place: \$500 3rd Place: \$250